Controller for Gear VR

 Although the device won’t work on PS4 consoles, it’s highly compatible with Android gaming platforms, such as the Gear VR.
 It offers a stable 2.4GHz Wi-Fi connection, a wired connection, as well as Bluetooth 4.0 connection.

 Everything is calibrated to offer an ultra-low latency VR experience, regardless of the platform you’re using.
-You may also appreciate that the controller comes with Android native mode games support.
-You can recalibrate the device by a simple press of two buttons, A and Home.
+You may also appreciate that the

 What is a bit disappointing is the wired connection.
 The cable is just under 3.3ft. long.
 This isn’t a lot judging by the VR gaming industry standards.
 While it should be enough for Gear VR purposes, it may still slightly limit the range of motion.